 - (i) Facultative reinsurance is used to reduce risk relating to individual contracts.
 The amount of cover bought varies by class of business.
 Facultative reinsurance is also used as a tool to manage the net line size on individual risks to within tolerance. - (ii) Risk excess of loss reinsurance is used to protect a range of individual inwards contracts which could give rise to individual large claims.
 The optimal net retention per risk is assessed for each class of business given the Syndicate's risk appetite during the business planning exercise. - (iii) Catastrophe excess of loss cover is in place to protect the Syndicate against combined property claims from multiple policies resulting from catastrophe events.
+This is supplemented by specific covers for peril regions, catastrophe swaps, catastrophe bonds and industry loss warranties where they are a costefficient means to ensure that S1618 remains within its catastrophe risk appetite.

 Given the fundamental importance of reinsurance protection to the Syndicate's risk management, the Managing Agent has in place internal controls and processes to ensure that the reinsurance arrangements provide appropriate protection of capital and maintain the Syndicate's ability to meet policyholder obligations.
-The Outwards Reinsurance Committee makes recommendations on the purchase of reinsurance.
+The Ki Portfolio and Underwriting Committee makes recommendations on the purchase of reinsurance.